What does a Data Protection Officer do?

 However, malicious actors know how important digitalisation is to businesses; and as such, this makes customer and employee data incredibly vulnerable.
 Businesses will want to ensure that this data is protected; and such is the task of data protection officers.

-To learn more about Data Protection and the importance of DPOs in safeguarding personal data, please read our Data Protection 101 guide.
+To learn more about Data Protection, the DPO job description, and the importance of DPOs in safeguarding personal data, please read our Data Protection 101 guide.

-The tasks of a Data Protection Officer (DPO) can be summarised into the acronym G-A-P-S-R:
+What does a DPO do?
+It can be summarised into the acronym G-A-P-S-R:

 Firstly, the DPO’s task is to assist the organisation to govern how personal data is being collected, used, disclosed, or stored within an organisation according to the requirements of the Personal Data Protection Act and relevant data protection laws.
 If there are gaps in the operations that are processing personal data, the DPO works with the relevant departments to ensure that there are controls to mitigate the risks and close the gaps.
 They also work with the relevant departments to ensure that the organisation's privacy policy and data protection training is updated and communicated to staff.

-• Assess the risks relating to the processing of personal data and this includes conducting a data protection impact assessment (DPIA).
+• Assess Risks - relating to the processing of personal data and this includes conducting a data protection impact assessment (DPIA).

-• Protect the organisation by developing a data protection management programme (DPMP) against these identified risks.
+• Develop a DPMP - Protect the organisation by developing a data protection management programme (DPMP) against these identified risks and protection issues.
 This includes implementing policies and processes for handling personal data.

-• Sustain the above compliance efforts by communicating personal data protection policies to stakeholders including training; conducting audits as well as ensure the ongoing monitoring of risks.
+• Sustain Compliance - to the above internal compliance efforts by communicating personal data protection policies to stakeholders including training; conducting audits as well as ensuring the ongoing monitoring of risks.

-• Respond and manage personal data protection related queries and complaints as well as liaising with the data protection regulators (local and/or international) on data protection matters, especially if a data breach occurs.
+• Manage Responses - managing personal data protection-related queries and complaints as well as liaising with the data protection regulators (local and/or international) on data protection matters, especially in case of a data breach.

 The first important benefit of having a DPO in an organisation is to prevent the organisation from having a data protection breach and to demonstrate accountability to the regulators.
-Additionally, DPOs can aid in guiding the organisation to reach the level of data protection standards that the organisation is looking towards attaining, e.g. Data Protection Trustmark (DPTM) in Singapore.
-They do so by assessing the risks involved by looking at the data map of the organisation and identifying gaps as well as recommending the relevant actions that the organisation should take according to the strict DPTM requirements.
+Additionally, part of a DPO’s job description is to guide the organisation in reaching the level of data protection standards that the organisation is looking towards attaining, for example, the Data Protection Trustmark (DPTM) certification in Singapore.
+They do so through risk assessments of the organisational data, and by identifying gaps as well as recommending the relevant actions that the organisation should take according to the strict DPTM requirements.

-Having a DPO onboard can also do wonders for both the customer and employee experience.
-The DPO needs to work with the various departments to set up the necessary data protection policies.
-In the process of operationalising them, the DPO will need to work with the respective line managers to map out the organisation’s data map and identify gaps, as well as make recommendations to address the gaps; this ensures that the data in the organisation’s possession is secure and protected and is consistent with stated policies.
+ce.
+The DPO needs to work with the various departments to set up the necessary data protection policies and protection strategies.
+The DPO will need to work with the respective line managers to operationalise and map out the organisation's data map and identify gaps, as well as recommend how to address the gaps; this ensures that the data in the organisation's possession is secure, protected, and consistent with legal requirements.

-This will give customers and staff the assurance that the organisation is taking precautions in keeping employee and customer data safe.
+Integrating data protection in an organisation's core activities will give customers and staff the assurance that the organisation is committed to keeping employee and customer data safe, as mandated by applicable data protection laws.
 This also helps employees, especially those in customer-facing roles, to have confidence in reassuring customers that the organisation is reliable and will take the utmost care in handling their data.

 Click here to have an overview of the various data protection officer courses and roadmap available.